MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

 -----------

 The Heap Dumper generates ``.heap`` files.
 There are two implementations:
-- the one integrated to the Simulator: it directly dumps ``.heap`` files from the Managed heap.
+- the one integrated to the Simulator: it directly dumps ``.heap`` files from the Managed Heap.
 - the Heap Dumper tool: it generates ``.heap`` files from ``.hex`` files that must be manually retrieved from the device.

 The heap dump should be performed after a call to `System.gc()`_ to exclude discardable objects.